On the Granularity of Causal Effect Identifiability: Statements and Proofs

-In all cases, \(\Pr'_{1\x}(\y)\neq \Pr'_{2\x}(\y)\) since \(\Pr_{1\x}(\y)\neq \Pr_{2\x}(\y).\) \end{proof} \begin{proposition} Let \(\CC\) be a set of state constraints and \(G\) be a Semi-Markovian graph.
-A causal effect \(\Pr_\X(\Y)\) (or \(\Pr_\x(\y)\)) is identifiable wrt \(\langle G, \V \rangle\) iff \(\Pr_\X(\Y)\) (or \(\Pr_\x(\y)\)) is constrained-identifiable wrt \(\langle G, \V, \CC \rangle\). \end{proposition} \begin{proof} The only-if direction follows from the definitions.
-We now prove the if direction by contrapositive: if the causal effect is variable-based unidentifiable, it is state-based unidentifiable under any state constraints.
-According to the ID algorithm in~\citep{aaai/ShpitserP06}, \(\Pr_\X(\Y)\) is unidentifiable iff there exist two parameterizations \(\FF^1, \FF^2\) that agree on \(\Pr(\V)\) yet disagrees on \(\Pr_\x(\y)\) and in which \emph{all variables are binary}.
-We can then apply Lemma~\ref{lem:extend-state} to extend the parameterizations to arbitrary cardinalities while maintaining unidentifiability.
-The equivalence between \(\Pr_\X(\Y)\) and \(\Pr_\x(\y)\) under state constraints follows from the fact that we can permute model parameters so that \(\Pr_\X(\Y)\) is identifiable iff \(\Pr_\x(\y)\) is identifiable. \end{proof}
+In all cases, \(\Pr'_{1\x}(\y)\neq \Pr'_{2\x}(\y)\). \end{proof} \begin{proposition} Let \(\CC\) be a set of state constraints and \(G\) be a Semi-Markovian graph.
+A causal effect \(\Pr_\X(\Y)\) (or \(\Pr_\x(\y)\)) is identifiable wrt \(\langle G, \V \rangle\) iff \(\Pr_\X(\Y)\) (or \(\Pr_\x(\y)\)) is constrained-identifiable wrt \(\langle G, \V, \CC \rangle\). \end{proposition} \begin{proof} The only-if direction follows from the definition.
+We now prove the contrapositive of the if direction.
+According to the \textsc{id} algorithm~\citep{aaai/ShpitserP06}, \(\Pr_\X(\Y)\) is unidentifiable iff there exist two parameterizations \(\Theta^1\) and \(\Theta^2\) that induce a same \(\Pr(\V)\) yet different \(\Pr_\x(\y)\) and in which \emph{all variables are binary}.
+Hence, we can apply Lemma~\ref{lem:extend-state} to construct parameterizations with arbitrary numbers of variable states that induce unidentifiability.
+The equivalence between \(\Pr_\X(\Y)\) and \(\Pr_\x(\y)\) follows from the fact that we can always permute the states of \(\X\) and \(\Y.\) \end{proof}